Real Name | Demetrious Khrisna Johnson |

 - Demetrious Johnson's nationality is American

-- Demetrious Johnson is 38 years old
+- What is Demetrious Johnson's age?
+Demetrious Johnson is 38 years old

 - Demetrious Johnson is currently Married (Destint Bartels)

-- Demetrious Johnson is a proud parent of 3 kids
+- Demetrious Johnson has 3 child/children

 - Demetrious Johnson's kids are Tyron, Maverick